groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dib-to-ppsm.md

         - icon: "far fa-file-DIB"
           title: " About DIB File Format"
           content: |
-            A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
+            A Device-Independent bitmap (DIB) is a raster image file that is similar in structure to the standard Bitmap files(BMP).
+It contains a color table that describes the mapping of RGB colors to the pixel values.
+This enables DIB to represent images on any device.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.

           link: "https://docs.fileformat.com/image/dib/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.